-The patient underwent surgery under general anesthesia.
-The scaphoid lesion was approached by a volar approach.
-Both the scaphoid and the distal radius were exposed to obtain the vascularized bone graft.
-The ganglion was immediately observed through a defect in the scaphoid bone surface.
-The cyst was evacuated; pale yellow gelatinous fluid was curetted.
-The void was rinsed using a saline solution and then packed with a Zaidemberg's vascularized radial bone graft.
+The ganglion was observed through a defect in the scaphoid bone surface.
+The cyst was evacuated, pale yellow gelatinous fluid was curetted.
+The void was rinsed using a saline solution and then packed with the Zaidemberg's vascularized radial bone graft.
 After closing the joint capsule and wound, a removable extension cast was applied for 6 weeks.
 Gross and microscopic findings were characteristics of an IGC.

-52 Healing was uneventful; the patient recovered from surgery, he was painless with a good range of 53 motion and he has been on regular follow-ups.
+Healing was uneventful.
+The patient recovered from surgery, he was painless with a good range of motion and he has been on regular follow-ups.